fxdgm/fxdgm/README.md

-# Reproducibility Repository for: Numerical Treatment of a Thermodynamically Consistent Electrolyte Model (B.Sc.
+# Reproducibility Repository for Numerical Treatment of a Thermodynamically Consistent Electrolyte Model (B.Sc.
 Thesis - Jan Habscheid)

 ## Thesis

 This repository contains the code to reproduce the results presented in the bachelor thesis: Numerical Treatment of a Thermodynamically Consistent Electrolyte Model
 Find the thesis at:

-    - Insert link to thesis
+    - Insert link to thesis (not published yet)

 ### Abstract